Tomires/thesis/battle.md

 ```
 #### Enemy

 The file includes information about all enemies in the game.
-Each enemy entry contains a type definition used internally within the game, name displayed as part of battle GUI, initial health value, number of moves, base damage and attack range.
+Each enemy entry contains a type definition used internally within the game, name displayed as part of battle GUI, initial health value, number of moves, base damage, attack range and number of experience points awarded to the player for a successful kill.

 ```JSON
 [